-Scholarly work (also referred to as scholarship or research) is understood to include any work carried out and documented by bargaining unit members to produce and disseminate new knowledge or creative works.
-This can include any effort founded on the expertise and training of the bargaining unit member, and examples of this production and dissemination include: laboratory or archival based research; community-based scholarship; pedagogical research; publication; development and sharing of creative works, both artistic and literary; exhibitions; grant writing and principal investigator (PI) duties;; and conference presentations/panels.
+Scholarly work (also referred to as scholarship or research or creative works) is understood to include any work carried out and documented by bargaining unit members to produce and disseminate new knowledge or creative works.
+This can include, but are not limited to: any effort founded on the expertise and training of the bargaining unit member, and examples of this production and dissemination include: archival or laboratory-based research; community-based scholarship; pedagogical research; publication; development and sharing of creative works, both artistic and literary and media; films/documentaries, exhibitions, interviews; grant writing and principal investigator (PI) duties; mentoring of research students; reports designed to advance public policy; and conference presentations/panels.